manetu/policyengine/docs/docs/concepts/porc.md

 ## Overview

 PORC is the universal language for expressing authorization requests in the PolicyEngine.
-Every policy evaluation receives a PORC expression as input, regardless of where the request originated.
+Every policy evaluation receives a PORC expression as input, regardless of the origin of the request.
 This standardized format makes it possible to:

 - Write policies that work across different enforcement points
 - Reuse policy logic regardless of the original request format